oyieroyier/javascript_practice/functions/README.md

 ## A Brief introduction to Functions in JavaScript.

-A fxn is a JS code that is defined once but may be executed/invoked any number of times.
+A function is a JS code that is defined once but may be executed/invoked any number of times.

-JS fxns are parameterized; a fxn definidion may have parameters that work as local variables for the body of the fxn.
+JS functions are parameterized; a function definition may have parameters that work as local variables for the body of that function.

-During invocation, values known as _arguments_ are passed for the fxn's parameters.
+During invocation, values known as _arguments_ are passed for the function's parameters.

 ```js
 function greeting(name) {